abdougrou/fox_runes_search/README.md

 * Javascript

 ## Why I made this :
-Every time I play a League Of Legends game I search for champion guide on internet to pick his approrpriate runes page.
+Every time I play a League Of Legends games I search for champion guide on internet to pick his approrpriate runes page.
-And this part took me time and I have only 25 secondes to do that.
+This part took me time and I have only 25 secondes to do that.
 That's why I thought about making this extension to optimize this process.

 ## What I learned for this experience:
 * Since it's the first time I am using Javascript, I learned a lot about Javascript syntax and how it works in general.